 Self-affirmations are words and actions that aim to reassure ourselves of something.
 They are often sentences like “I am beautiful” and “What I am doing is perfectly ok, it is enough.
 I have nothing to prove to anyone and I am valued for the effort I put in.”

 Instagram is full of self-affirming posts with more complex emotional expressions.
 It probably reflects how humans have fundamentally conceptualized complex situations and nuanced emotions as the basic building blocks that support mental health.
+Affirmations go beyond giving yourself positive emotions or reducing negative emotions.
+Affirmations are about details.

 One remarkably useful type of self-affirmation is value-affirming.
 It is when people deliberately speak or write about a few value-oriented aspects of life – What do I value the most?
 Why?
 Or, what aspects of life are most important to me and do I hold them as important?